EldrexDelosReyesBula/TriLan-Csharp/CONTRIBUTING.md

 - Publishing others' private information without permission
 - Any conduct that could reasonably be considered inappropriate

-**Enforcement:** Violations can be reported by contacting the project team at [your-email].
+**Enforcement:** Violations can be reported by contacting the project team at landecs.org@gmail.com.
 All reports will be reviewed and investigated.

 ---